 Sports Team Schedule Consolidation – Viable Strategy or Gimmick?

 “We’re mad as hell, and we’re not gonna to take it anymore!”
 Over-scheduling, lengthy delays, marginal service, there must be a better way.
 This is a common refrain among many sports team air charter clients.
 Is consolidating air charter schedules across multiple teams or conferences the answer?
 Or, is it a marketing ploy that will make matters worse, not better?
-We have had a lot of conversations lately with our athletic team travel clients concerning a recent proposal to do just that.
+We have had a lot of conversations lately with our sports team travel clients concerning a recent proposal to do just that.
 This athletic association in question has proposed that by utilizing a single vendor (that they selected, regulatory and legal challenges to their authority to circumvent public purchasing laws aside) this will lower prices and improve service, resulting in a Golden Age of sports team travel.
 Could this be true?
 Or would it make the problems worse?
 In this blog we’ll break it all down for you.

 How Did We End Up Here?